 We will not email sensitive information without your consent.

-Our provider is Fastmail.com and our systems our secured to our highest levels
+Our provider is Fastmail.com and our systems are secured to our highest levels

 We delete email communication over 6 years old, inline with keeping company records.